zepdev/zeppelin-element-library-react/README.md

 This project uses the build files from Material UI (../../babel.config.js).
 To build this package successfully, you must first clone the Material UI repository and then add this package into @material-ui/packages/.

 Note if we remove Downshift, please update the rollup file.
 We had to change ForwardRef to isForwardRef.

+Publish TO NPM from build folder after running yarn build